yrgoldteeth/yrgoldteeth.github.io/_posts/2014-03-27-seasteading-from-pinboard.markdown

 ---
-layout: post
+layout: linkpost
 title: Seasteading
-pinboard: true
-author: Charlie Loyd
+cite_author: Charlie Loyd
 cite_url: http://tinyletter.com/vruba/letters/6-3-seasteading
 ---
 Again, your common or garden Valleybro Does Not Get This.
 He looks for